 The following additional details are relevant to the method just described:

 \begin{itemize} \item For both datasets, the composition depth of CRMs is at most 3.
-Also, the mode-declarations for Chess allow the occurrence of equalities in $\Mu$-simple features Appendix \ref{app:expt}), additional compositions using $\rho_1$ are not used this problem; \item We use Adam optimiser~\citep{kingma2015adam} to minimise the training cross-entropy loss between the true classes and the predicted classes by the network; \item We provide as input feature-clauses only a subset of all possible $\Mu$-simple feature-clauses.
-The subset is constrained by the following: (i) At most 2 body literals; (ii) Minimum support of at least 10 instances; and (iii) Minimum precision of at least 0.5.
+Also, the mode-declarations for Chess allow the occurrence of equalities in $\Mu$-simple features (see \autoref{app:expt}), additional compositions using $\rho_1$ are not used in this problem; \item We use the rectified linear ($\mathtt{relu}$) activation function for the local computation in the neurons of the internal (hidden) layers of the CRMs. \item We use Adam optimiser~\citep{kingma2015adam} to minimise the training cross-entropy loss between the true classes and the predicted classes by the network; \item We provide as input feature-clauses only a subset of all possible $\Mu$-simple feature-clauses.
+The subset is constrained by the following: (i) At most 2 body literals; (ii) Minimum support of at least 10 instances\footnote{ In principle, increasing the number of input clauses will increase the size (width and breadth) of the CRM (measured by the number of layers and neurons in each layer of the CRM).
+Furthermore, since complex features are more specific than the features represented by simple clauses, the coverage of the complex features (that is, instances for which the features have the value 1) will usually be lower than those of simple clauses.
+Thus, if we restrict complex features to those having a positive coverage of at least $p$, simple features will have also have a coverage of at least $p$.
+Thus, simple features with a lower positive coverage will not be part of any connection in the CRM, and therefore need not appear in the inputs.}; and (iii) Minimum precision of at least 0.5.